sherpan/bbref_team_game_logs/README.md

 # bbref_team_game_logs
-This python package scrapes basketball reference to return a team's game log for an NBA season.
+This python package scrapes basketball reference to return a team's game log for an entire NBA season.